 Even though asking your mom or Google for help, is the go-to way when you don’t know how to ask a guy to go on a date with you, there’s another way to widen your perspective: reading.

 If you don’t have a lot of experience in a field the usual path will be through trial and error.
 You try to fix your car alone with the intention to save a few bucks but you actually make things worse.

 Books, good books, distillate the essentials on a specific topic.
-In order an author to write a book, he needs to understand the topic, to experience things on his own, to curate the vast amount of information into something easily digestible.
+In order for an author to write a book, he needs to understand the topic, experience things on his own, to curate the vast amount of information into something easily digestible.
 That’s why all successful people put reading on a pedestal.

 They know that reading is worth their time.

 Different books give you a different perspective and your knowledge expands.
-Eventually, your knowledge in the filed you’re studying will get bigger and bigger and the chances for a better decision in the future will increase.
+Eventually, your knowledge in the field you’re studying will get bigger and bigger and the chances for a better decision in the future will increase.